Tes3awy/PSIRT/README.md

 ## Use Case

 - You are working in an entity where you have to patch vulnerabilites in your Cisco Catalyst/Nexus switches or FTD.
 You can use `os - version` search form.
-- You get an email from InfoSec to check some CVEs in your environment.
-You search on Google, but you get a bunch irrelevant results and you don't know which one to open.
+- You get an email from InfoSec to check some CVEs.
+You search on Google, but you get a bunch of irrelevant results and you don't know which one to open.
 This application narrows down the results to what exactly is needed with all links related to Cisco.

 ## Disclaimer